If you think Georgetown is pretty in the daytime, wait until you see it through your camera’s viewfinder at night!

-Now you can experience that view at your leisure with your feet planted firmly on the ground, AND get beautiful pictures in the soft golden light just before sunset by joining us for this exciting new photo Safari from the 35th floor rooftop Observatory Deck of the Central Place Building Tower in Arlington VA, just slightly west of the airplane flight paths, in that golden hour just before sunset!
+Now you can experience that view at your leisure with your feet planted firmly on the ground, AND get beautiful pictures in the soft golden light just before sunset by joining us for this exciting new photo Safari from the 35th floor rooftop Observatory Deck of the Central Place Tower in Arlington VA, just slightly west of the airplane flight paths, in that golden hour just before sunset!

 To the Southeast there is the Pentagon and National Airport.
 To the northeast you see the beautiful National Mall with all the monuments.
 To the north you see the Kennedy Center, the Watergate complex, the Potomac River, Roosevelt island, Washington Harbor, Georgetown University and, in the far distance, Washington National Cathedral.

 The 12,000 square foot Central Place Tower observation deck has two levels, one is an outside level with huge 10 feet tall and 3 inch thick glass panels designed to keep you from falling down into the city but, as a favor to photographers, they have graciously put 3 inch wide gaps in between the panes that are just wide enough for a camera lens to look through and get an unobstructed view of the city!

-Our Safari begins with a brief orientation on architectural photography by Washington Photo Safari director E. David Luria. as we meet outside the Rosslyn Metro station, right across North Lynn Street from the Central Place tower.
-Then we will walk down to Key Bridge and get views of the city and the Potomac River from the bridge.
+Our Safari begins with a brief orientation on architectural photography by Washington Photo Safari director E. David Luria. as we meet outside the Rosslyn Metro station, right across North Lynne Street from the Central Place tower.
+Then we will walk down to Key Bridge to get great views of Georgetown University, Washington Harbor and the Potomac River.

-We then take some pictures in downtown Rosslyn and return to the plaza where the Central Place Tower is located and rise up in the elevators which themselves offer great views of the city as they zip up to the 35th floor.
+We then return to the Central Place Tower and rise up the elevators which themselves offer great views of the city as they zip up to the 35th floor.

-We will spend an hour up in the tower taking as many pictures as you like as Mr. Luria guides you in composition, exposure, white balance and other settings to give you the best pictures.
-Please note that Tripods are not allowed on the Observation Deck, so leave yours at home for this safari.
+We will spend 90 minutes up in the tower taking as many pictures as you like as Mr. Luria guides you in composition, exposure, white balance and other settings to give you the best pictures as the sun sets slowly in the west